TosbackCgusBridge-Bot/CGUs-versions/Sencha/Privacy Policy.md

 Security

 The security of your personal information is important to us.
 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, while we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.
-If you have any questions about security on our website, you can send email us at .(JavaScript must be enabled to view this email address).
+If you have any questions about security on our website, you can send email us at privacy@sencha.com.

 Business Transitions